 - a.
 The difference between these two categories only concerns the year of construction of the motorcycles, not their technical characteristics. - b.
 For competing in this championship, motorcycles must be in accordance with this regulation; design and form have to remain the same as in the year of construction. - c.
 Technical characteristics have to be in accordance with the state of the technology used in the year of construction, or in common usage during this time.
 Every modification must be proofed by the rider using either original technical documents or special motorcycle magazines of that period. - d.
-National registration documents with pictures, or national technical passports issued by an FMNR will be accepted. - e.
+National registration documents with pictures, or national technical passports issued by an FMNR are obligatory as a proof of the year of construction, type of motorcycle and engine capacity. - e.
 All motorcycles must be fitted with oil drain tray, which must be able to catch all engine and gearbox fluids in case of a leakage - f.
 Coolant fluid must only consist of water, no additives allowed. - g.
 Oil drain-, checking-, and refilling plug, as well as oil filters, must be secured by wiring. - h.
 Lightening devices, turning indicators, license plates have to be dismounted (no pasting over allowed). - i.
 Fin chain guard is obligatory.